Does creatine increase testosterone? The science on muscle fuel and male hormones

 The relationship

+Creatine supplementation does not directly increase testosterone in healthy men, even though it can support harder training.
 If you walk into any commercial gym, you will likely find two primary goals among the male population: building muscle mass and optimizing testosterone levels.
 Because creatine monohydrate is undeniably effective at the first goal, it is natural to wonder if it helps with the second.
-The short answer, based on decades of clinical data, is no—creatine does not directly increase testosterone production.
+The short answer, based on decades of clinical data, is no. Creatine does not directly increase testosterone production.

 This misconception usually stems from the results of getting stronger.
 Resistance training itself is a potent stimulus for testosterone release.[1]
 When men take creatine, they can lift heavier weights for more volume.
 This increased workload stimulates muscle growth and can lead to acute, temporary spikes in testosterone.
 However, researchers have isolated the supplement from the exercise in numerous controlled trials.
 When you strip away the workout variable, creatine intake alone does not significantly alter total or free testosterone concentrations in healthy men.